| Cup fungi are the

 down as they mature.
 This results in a dripping black inky fluid containing the spores.
 At

 one time this fluid was used as ink, giving these fungi their common name.
+Bird's Nest fungi produce fruiting bodies which resemble a bird's

 nest.
 These are hollow structures containing small hard packets of spores called